schowStriim/striim-cicd/README.md

     - Select 'Instance builds pipeline' on the left panel.
     - Click on 'Run Workflow' dropdown, select 'main' branch to get the latest changes and then click on 'Run workflow' button.

+### How to start Striim server and accessing PostgreSQL database:
-    To access and run the Striim server:
+1) To access and run the Striim server:
      - Login to your AWS console and go to EC2 console.
      - Ask your admin to provide you the striim_key.pem key.
      - Search for an instance named 'striim-server'.